'Are you a god?' - Gozer the Gozerian, Ghostbusters

 Deific characters of every stripe are ascendant humans by their very nature.
 Even those who merely wield divine artifacts gain special abilities through the possession and/or handling of their equipment, and are thus generated in the same basic fashion.
 When determining primary ability scores, players may use table B, D, and F to determine two ability scores each, and table H for their seventh - in any order desired.

 If the deific has access to hyperkinetic ability ranks, players may instead make use of tables C, E, G, and I, respectively, instead of those indicated above (disregard hyperhexhaustive results for ability scores, however).
 If hyperkinetic ranks are desired but were not attained through random dice rolls, they can always be adopted as a character enhancement (as they are not applied to powers; see below).

 Players roll on table B to determine their initial Resources rank, and begin play with a Popularity score of zero.
 Add up the character's Health and Karma totals per the norm, along with their Negative and Mental Health scores.

 |Table A||Table B||Table C||Table D||Table E||Table F||Table G||Table H||Table I||Rank

-Once these rolls are complete, players may gamble on any two ability scores of their choice, potentially shoring up whichever area(s) they feel needs more work.
+Once these rolls are complete, players may gamble on any two ability scores of their choice, potentially shoring up any areas they feel need some help.
 The only limits in this regard are the results of the tables themselves, as well as the power rank ceiling for a campaign.
 If you're not already aware of this cap for heroic (or villainous) power, ask your friendly neighborhood Judge!